shhdharmen/website-articles/blog/2020-01-everything-github/README.md

 4.  **Done!** 🚀.
    The action will run by itself the first time.

-Next time when you push your changes to Github, Github Actions will run the workflow we created and it will deploy your updated app on Github Pages.
+This action will run by itself the first time and each time when you push your changes to Github.

 ### 5.3 Automate a private repo (via `GITHUB_TOKEN`)